ga4gh/quality-control-wgs/metrics_definitions/metrics_definitions.md

 - **ID:** ratio_insertion_deletion
 - **Description:** The ratio between number of insertion and deletion in [VCF](#VCF-Format), only in [autosomal regions](#Autosomes-non-gap-regions) [high quality variants](#High quality variants).
-- **Implementation details:** In the NPM-sample-QC reference implementation, calculate the ratio of insertions and deletion in VCF, only in [autosomal regions](#Autosomes-non-gap-regions), PASS [FILTER](#PASS-FILTER) by `bcftools view`, (`bcftools view -H -v indels -f PASS....INS/bcftools view -H -v indels -f PASS....DEL`).
+- **Implementation details:** In the NPM-sample-QC reference implementation, calculate the ratio of insertions and deletion in VCF, only in [autosomal regions](#Autosomes-non-gap-regions), [high quality variants](#High quality variants) by `bcftools view`, (`bcftools view -H -v indels -f PASS....INS/bcftools view -H -v indels -f PASS....DEL`).
 Insertions and Deletions are only considered in this metric short, less than 50bp, insertions, deletion as commonly identified by most short reads variant callers.
-Structural variations which include insertions, deletions larger than 50bp and which are typically identified using dedicated SV callers are not considered
+Structural variations which include insertions, deletions larger than 50bp and which are typically identified using dedicated SV callers are not considered.
 - **Functionally equivalent implementations:** NA
   - [Candidate]